darko5r/install-mcrypt/README.md

 # install-mcrypt
-Install mcrypt for php (Arch Linux)
+# Install mcrypt for php (Arch Linux)
+# 31-01-2022 / Fixed comparing of mcrypt and php versions so the script only compares the main version numbers and not the rest of the numbers.